Code-Institute-Submissions/dilner1-House_of_Tea_DecResub/TESTING.md

 Test: Attempt to redirect to site locations when not logged in, or use functions such as adding to basket when not signed in

 Outcome: When not signed in you can select an item to add to the basket which will direct you to sign in as expected, however when signed in the user is immediately shown an 500 error.
-For a better user experience this should allow the user to sign in and immediately have the item added to the basket, although I am not sure how to tackle this currently.
+They can continue using the site with a logged in account but the item is not saved to the basket.
+When a user has a checkout success message this cannot be accessed by an unauthorised user as expected.

 Result: Partial succes